lionelliang/code-from-stage/README.md

 ### Sipcom Asterisk Management Interface

-this is a Aterisk Management system by php
+this is a Aterisk Management system by Zend php, it communicate with aterisk servers using webservice.

 ### Captures